 - I. Maintaining systems to ensure the adequacy of the business procedures of ORIX - (1) Systems to ensure the efficiency of the execution of business operations - 1) The Board of Directors resolves upon delegation to the representative executive officer any such matter for it to resolve as may be delegated to the representative executive officer to the extent permitted under laws and regulations except for certain matters.
 Information that is important to business execution, including information on individual matters, is reported to the representative executive officer, so that the Company may enhance the speed and efficiency of decision making and the execution of business operations. - 2) The Board of Directors, on resolving upon division of duties and relations between executive officers, ensures that there shall not be made any overlap of their execution of duties or gaps in division of duties. - 3) The important meetings and committees common to ORIX are held at the Company periodically or as necessary in order to share the business issues and to ensure efficient execution of operations. - 4) In each group company, division of duties rules and authority rules are established that define the limits of duties for each department under charge of each director, and limits of authority of such director.
-In respect of important execution of operations in the subsidiaries, after deliberation at bodies such as the Executive Committee, the representative executive officer makes determination, and instructs the directors of each subsidiary, in order that the important execution of operations of the subsidiaries is under control. - (2) Systems of risk management - 1) Each business unit identifies important risks in accordance with business strategy and business plans and conducts risk management autonomously. - 2) The internal control-related functions grasp the risks they manage and such risks' impact on management and control them. - 3) ORIX has prescribed rules according to risk factors, such as investment and credit rules, ALM rules and disaster risk management rules. - 4) For the purposes of centralized management of operational risk incidents, ORIX prescribes the route and manner of reporting at the time an incident occurs in its incident response rules, and responds to and manages each incident as appropriate considering the extent that said incident impacts ORIX management.
-ORIX reflects risks that have arisen in connection with actual incidents into its risk assessment program to ensure the implementation of the preventive measures. - 5) Material operational risk incidents and litigation matters are regularly reported to the Audit Committee and the Board of Directors, which in turn are monitoring the state of management and systems.
+In respect of important execution of operations in the subsidiaries, after deliberation at bodies such as the Executive Committee, the representative executive officer makes determination, and instructs the directors of each subsidiary, in order that the important execution of operations of the subsidiaries is under control.

+(2) Systems of risk management

+- 1) Each business unit identifies important risks in accordance with business strategy and business plans and conducts risk management autonomously. - 2) The internal control-related functions grasp the risks they manage and such risks' impact on management and control them. - 3) ORIX has prescribed rules according to risk factors, such as investment and credit rules, ALM rules and disaster risk management rules. - 4) For the purposes of centralized management of operational risk incidents, ORIX prescribes the route and manner of reporting at the time an incident occurs in its incident response rules, and responds to and manages each incident as appropriate considering the extent that said incident impacts ORIX management.
+ORIX reflects risks that have arisen in connection with actual incidents into its annual risk assessment program to ensure the implementation of the preventive measures. - 5) Material operational risk incidents and litigation matters are regularly reported to the Audit Committee and the Board of Directors, which in turn are monitoring the state of management and systems.

-- 6) In order to deal with recent risks such as information breaches due to cyber-attacks, ORIX works to periodically assess and repair weaknesses of its information systems.
-In addition, incident response training, e-learning on information security and training drills on countermeasures against targeted email attacks have been provided to directors, executive officers, and employees of ORIX, along with workforce training and awareness campaigns for employees regarding the appropriate handling of information and information security. - 7) In order to strengthen its organizational risk management system, ORIX promotes the visualization of market risk, liquidity risk, and operational risk, and has established a system for reporting to the representative executive officer as appropriate. - 8) Regarding climate change risks, ORIX conducts the scenario analysis proposed in the Recommendations of the Task Force on Climate-Related Financial Disclosures, identifying businesses and portfolios that will be impacted and analyzing their degree of impact.
+- 6) The information security department has established security standards along with the "Information Security Management Rules".
+For the management of information assets in domestic and overseas subsidiaries, the information security department assesses their security and supports the planning and implementation of improvements.
+In response to recent cyber risks, a framework has been put in place for responding to and reporting critical information security incidents to the Disclosure Committee. - 7) In order to strengthen its organizational risk management system, ORIX promotes the visualization of market risk, liquidity risk, and operational risk, and has established a system for reporting to the representative executive officer as appropriate. - 8) Regarding climate change risks, ORIX conducts the scenario analysis proposed in the Recommendations of the Task Force on Climate-Related Financial Disclosures, identifying businesses and portfolios that will be impacted and analyzing their degree of impact.